 The media library has its own opening hours: see more on media library's opening hours

-On the ground floor, open during museum opening hours.
+The bookshop, located on the ground floor, is open during museum opening hours on free access.

 Heir to the Musée d’Art juif de Paris, the mahJ project was launched in 1985, following the exhibition of the Isaac Strauss Collection at the Grand Palais.
 It gained momentum in 1988 with the creation of a non-profit organisation, which took the project forward until the museum opened in the refurbished Hôtel de Saint-Aignan in 1998.